jnozzi/cocoadev.com/markdown/BindingToProgrammaticTableColumn.md

 ----

 You do not use exposeBinding in this way.
 In fact, for this problem, you don't use it at all.
-Check out the     <General/NSKeyValueBindingCreation> informal protocol's     bind:toObject:withKeyPath:options: method.
+Check out the     <NSKeyValueBindingCreation> informal protocol's     bind:toObject:withKeyPath:options: method.
 This is exactly what you need.
 Nothing more.
 Just add the column to the table as you normally would, then bind it to whatever.

 See Also: [ http://www.cocoabuilder.com/archive/message/2004/8/23/115385 ] and [ http://www.cocoabuilder.com/archive/message/2004/1/6/98427 ] and [ http://www.google.com/ ] (sorry, couldn't resist) :-)